tio/tio/README.md

       -v, --version                    Display version
       -h, --help                       Display help

-    Options may be set via configuration file.
+    Options and sub-configurations may be set via configuration file.

     In session, press ctrl-t q to quit.